New Year's Eve in Times Square: Don't Drop the Ball

 It can be freezing cold (although it may also be fairly comfortable: check weather.com for details).
 Approximately 1 million people are packed in tighter than commuters on a 6 train during rush hour.
 Mostly, they stand around waiting.
 Heck, they're not even allowed to drink champagne.

 Still, it's no wonder that many New Yorkers and visitors want to spend at least one New Year's Eve in Times Square.
-To people all over the world—an estimated 1 billion–plus viewers, in fact—Times Square is New Year's Eve, the backdrop to a lifetime of Dick Clark (and, more recently, Ryan Seacrest)–hosted TV specials, the place where the ball drops, the fireworks explode and the streets are bathed in a ton of confetti.
+To people all over the world—an estimated 1 billion-plus viewers, in fact—Times Square is New Year's Eve, the backdrop to a lifetime of TV specials hosted by Dick Clark (and, more recently, Ryan Seacrest), the place where the ball drops, the fireworks explode and the streets are bathed in a ton of confetti.
 And we don't mean "a ton" as in "a lot"—we mean an actual ton, as in 2,000 pounds.

 So if you choose to be part of the world's biggest New Year's Eve party this time around, here are some essential tips to ensure that your experience is memorable and pleasant.
 (For more details, visit timessquarenyc.org, our main source for Times Square dos and don'ts.)

 The famous illuminated Waterford Crystal ball—which can display more than 16 million colors and billions of patterns—drops from a flagpole atop 1 Times Square.
 The Alliance recommends watching on Broadway between West 43rd and West 50th Streets and on Seventh Avenue up to West 59th Street.
 Be sure to arrive early, as police officers close down streets as they fill up.
-(Here's a rundown of last year's street-closure times.)
+(Here's the official word on street-closure times.)
 Those who score the choicest spots typically arrive before 3pm; the ball rises to the top of the flagpole at 6pm, and by 10:30pm, it's nearly impossible to find a spot with a view of the ball.
-Spectators with disabilities should take special care to arrive far in advance, as the designated accessible viewing area—at the northwest corner of West 43rd Street—fills up quickly, too.
+Spectators with disabilities should take special care to arrive far in advance, as the designated accessible viewing area—the location of which is to be determined; try here for updates—fills up quickly too.

 Take the Train

-Public transit is by far the best way to reach the celebration, but try to detrain at a stop other than 42nd Street/Times Square and walk the rest of the way.
+Public transit is by far the best way to reach the celebration, but try to detrain at a stop other than Times Square/42nd Street and walk the rest of the way.
 That subway station in particular becomes uncomfortably crowded on New Year's Eve.

 Wear Comfortable Shoes